WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The server MUST include the directive in the body of the 201 response, MUST include the URI for the handler that was used, MUST include the call direction, and MUST include the from and to participants.

-The server MAY include HTTP session cookies in the 201 response.
-The client MUST support receipt of cookies {{!RFC6265}}.
-It MUST be prepared to receive up to 10 cookies per call.
-The client MUST destroy all cookies associated with a call, when the call has ended.
-Cookies MUST NOT be larger the 5K.

 If the
 request is otherwise valid, but the target of the call cannot be